pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 ### Publishing node resources

-The kubelet publishes NodeResourceSlices to the API server with content provided by DRA drivers running on each node.
+The kubelet publishes NodeResourceSlices to the API server with content provided by DRA drivers running on its own node.
+It's also responsible for deleting or updating stale objects.
+The `nodeName` field determines which objects each kubelet instance is responsible for.
 Access control through the node authorizer ensures that the kubelet running on one node is not allowed to create or modify NodeResourceSlices belonging to other nodes.

-NodeResourceSlices are published separately for each driver, using a version of the API that matches what that driver is using.
-This implies that the kubelet, DRA driver, and apiserver must all support the *same* API version.
+NodeResourceSlices are published separately for each driver, using the version of the resource.k8s.io API supported by kubelet.
+That version then also is used in the gRPC interface between kubelet and the DRA drivers which provide the content for those objects.
 It might be possible to support version skew (= keeping kubelet at an older version than the control plane and the DRA drivers) in the future, but currently this is out of scope.

 Embedded inside a NodeResourceSlice is the representation of the resources managed by a driver.
 With the "semantic model" of `PartitionableResources` this